echobind/playbook/source/2-our-operating-process.md

 ## Project Management

 Our preferred project management software is Waffle.
 Waffle is a [Kanban board](http://en.wikipedia.org/wiki/Kanban_board) tool that integrates directly with Github Issues, which we use extensively during a project.
+Don’t worry if you’ve never used one of these types of tools; they are extremely easy to grasp.

 We typically set up our boards in the following way: